Links on Android Authority may earn us a commission. Learn more.

 What is Microsoft Authenticator?

 Microsoft Authenticator is Microsoft’s two-factor authentication app.
-It originally launched in beta in June 2016.
+It initially launched in beta in June 2016.
 The app works like most others like it.
-You log into an account and the account asks for a code.
-This app generates those types of codes.
+You log into an account, and it asks for a code.
+Microsoft Authenticator generates those types of codes.
 It’s extremely useful for quick sign-ins, it works cross-platform, and it’s faster than email or text codes.